 An LLC established your dropshipping business as a separate legal entity, which helps to protect your personal assets.
 This gives you more protection than a sole proprietorship.

 Different states have different LLC guidelines, so it’s important to understand the relevant guidelines that apply to you.
+Thus Texas LLC differs from the LLC in California.
+Therefore, it is essential to read the guidelines and follow them.

 C Corporations offer the most liability protection.
 Most major corporations are set up this way.